Flagsmith/flagsmith-docs/docs/platform/contributing.md

 # Contributing

-We're always looking to improve this project, open source contribution is encouraged so long as they adhere to these guidelines.
+We're always looking to improve this project!
+Open source contribution is encouraged so long as they adhere to these guidelines.

 ## Pull Requests